Epigenetics of physical exercise: DNA Methylation

-Post-translational Histone Modifications
+Post-translational histone modifications

 Histones are proteins that help organize DNA.
 Eight histone proteins assemble into an octomer that DNA wraps around to create a unit called a nucleosome.
 The ability of a histone to be modified by being marked on its N-terminal tail is essential for modulating gene expression.
-In its most basic sense, histones can be modified to become more or less condensed by histone deacetylases (HDACs) or histone acetyltranferases (HATs), respectively.
+In its most basic sense, histones can be modified to become more or less condensed by histone deacetylases (HDACs) or histone acetyltransferases (HATs), respectively.
 When histones are acetylated and become less condensed as a result, it allows for the underlying DNA to be more accessible to be transcribed, increasing gene expression.
 Thus, acetylated histones can serve as binding sites for important transcription initiation factors and enzymes that have the ability to remodel chromatin.
 Meanwhile, increased condensation of histones via deacetylation results in the opposite effect, causing decreased gene expression.
 The regulation of gene expression can have implications on which genes are transcribed, ultimately affecting protein production in the human body.

 Though histone tails can be marked in many different ways, four prominent modifications will be discussed in this article: acetylation, methylation (of histones), ubiquination, and phosphorylation.

 In addition, methylated histones can both serve as binding sites for certain transcription factors due to their bromodomains and chromodomains, and also prevent the binding of such factors by hiding the recognition site of the transcription factor.
 Transcription factors, including promoters and enhancers, can subsequently modulate the rate at which DNA is transcribed to RNA, also affecting gene expression.

+Muscle and endocrine effects due to physical exercise

+Exercise of the human vastus lateralis (a thigh muscle) primarily affects the epigentic status of sites in enhancers within muscle cell chromatin, as described in detail below.
+In contrast, exercise of this skeletal muscle causes few or no epigenetic alterations in promoters or within genes of muscle cell chromatin.

+Skeletal muscles are substantially composed of very large, multinucleated, contractile muscle fiber cells (myocytes).
+However, considerable numbers of small resident and infiltrating mononuclear cells are also present in skeletal muscles.
+In terms of volume, myocytes make up the great majority of skeletal muscle.
+However, in terms of nuclei present in skeletal muscle, myocyte nuclei may be only half of the nuclei present, while nuclei from resident and infiltrating mononuclear cells make up the other half.